-Diabetes Skin Conditions and Treatment in Phoenix and Surprise, AZ
+Diabetes Skin Conditions and Treatment in Buckeye and Surprise, AZ

 There are many skin conditions that may indicate diabetes.
 If you have diabetes or think you might, our dermatology specialists at Regency can address the skin conditions that may be a result of your condition.

 What is diabetes?

 Diabetes is a condition that affects the way the body uses glucose (sugar).
 We get glucose from the carbohydrates we eat, which are then transferred into energy.
 Diabetes affects insulin, a hormone produced to help glucose be processed from the bloodstream to the body itself for energy.

 There are two types of diabetes: type 1 and type 2.
 Type 1 diabetes is an autoimmune condition that causes the body to not be able to produce insulin.
 The onset of type 1 diabetes is typically during childhood or adolescence.
 Type 2 diabetes is from increased glucose (sugar) levels in the body over time, which leads to inefficient use of insulin, or insulin resistance.
 The onset of type 2 diabetes is typically in adulthood, and the risk increases with obesity.

 Both types of diabetes increase risk for eye complications, kidney disease, high blood pressure, neuropathy, and can even cause skin complications.
 There is no cure for type 1 diabetes, but type 2 diabetes can often be managed or improved with weight loss, healthy eating, and exercise.
 Please see your primary care for management of the condition and your dermatologist for management of the skin manifestations.

 There are many skin conditions that can be indicators of pre-diabetes or related to an existing diagnosis of diabetes.
 Many of these can be resolved or improved when your condition is well controlled.